AWS Security Blog

 To implement the preceding control objectives on AWS, use three primary capabilities:

-- VPC endpoint policies – Policies that you attach to VPC endpoints to control which principals, actions, and resources can be accessed by using a VPC endpoint.
+- VPC endpoint policies – Policies you attach to VPC endpoints to control which principals, actions, and resources can be accessed by using a VPC endpoint.
 In the context of data perimeters, use VPC endpoint policies to specify that your network can be used only by trusted identities to access only trusted resources.
 For a list of services that support VPC endpoints and VPC endpoint policies, see AWS services that integrate with AWS PrivateLink.

 Let’s expand the previous table to include the corresponding policies you would use to implement the controls for each of the control objectives.